A document with various charts and graphs is on a table. Two pencils and a notebook are next to the papers.

 Effective measurement and reporting of IT performance is critical to effectively managing resources, making informed decisions and achieving strategic business goals.
 Let's take a look at key performance indicators and reporting best practices that support cost management, operational efficiency and strategic business goals.

 IT metrics are specific indicators that enable accurate measurement of the performance of IT systems, processes and teams.
 They are an essential tool for IT managers to help monitor, analyze and optimize various aspects of an organization's technology operations.
 KPIs (Key Performance Indicators) play a key role in assessing an organization's performance.
-They measure, the progress of key strategic goals, which allows assessing whether IT activities are in line with the company's vision and strategy.
+They measure the progress of key strategic goals, which allows assessing whether IT activities are in line with the company's vision and strategy.

 The metrics help track expenses, identify areas for optimization and ensure that financial resources are used as efficiently as possible.
 With financial metrics, IT managers can make better informed budgetary and strategic decisions, contributing to the overall success of the organization.